 - 1. Assign the CRA Center future land use designation to the urbanized core of the CRAs and along certain corridors where mixed-use development patterns exist or are allowed; - 2.
 Assign the CRA Neighborhood future land use designation to the areas in each CRA where residential uses predominate, that are outside the urbanized core and mixed-use corridors; - 3.
 Eliminate the Mixed-Use Future Land Use Overlays; and - 4.
 Retain the Marine Waterfront Commercial, Industrial and Recreational, Public Conservation and General Institutional future land use designations and delete other future land use designations.

-The overall work program described above has been presented and discussed at numerous public forums.
-This public hearing regarding transmittal of CPA 19-24 to the state land planning agency (Florida Department of Economic Opportunity, Bureau of Community Planning and Growth) and other state and regional reviewing agencies follows these public meetings and public hearings:
+The work program described above has been presented and discussed at numerous public forums.
+This public hearing for adoption of CPA 19-24 follows these public meetings and public hearings:

 CRA Neighborhood Advisory Committees